-3D (three dimensional) geologic models are digital representations of geologic data in a 3D space.
+3D (three dimensional) geologic models are digital representations of geologic data in 3D space.
 Using these models, surficial and subsurface data may be viewed from various perspectives.
 This would otherwise be impossible with traditional flat maps.
-Animation of 3D geologic models also allows for viewing geologic changes with time.
 Events, such as landslides, water table fluctuations, or earthquakes can also be modeled with this technique.

 3D geologic models are a method of portraying complex data interactively.
-The interactivity of the models allows non-geologists a better understanding of this complex data than is possible using a 2D map.
+The interactivity of the models allows for a better understanding of this complex data than is possible using a 2D map.

 For example, try to explain to someone what a tree looks like with only a drawing.
 Now explain the tree again using a picture.
 Finally, go outside and show that person a tree.
 In this scenario, you likely found that showing someone a tree was the best way of communicating what a tree looks like.
 Similarly, 3D models are the most descriptive method of showing the geology (“tree”) without actually requiring a visit to the location.